NavyaG-lab/Tech-writer/on-call/data-infra/ops_how_to.md

 ## Rebalancing Contract Nodes
 We have documented the steps required to do this operation in the following honey post: [Rebalancing the Load for Contracts Nodes](https://honey.is/home/#post/872465)

+## Open an ISC incident
+Concacting the Inter-Services Communications (ISC) team might be useful, in case we run into critical issues with our Zookeeper cluster.
+ZK maintenance lies primarily on us, but they will temporarily continue to provide us with support.

+In case we need to open a ticket with Inter-Services Communications team, please follow these steps:
+1. Login to OpsGenie
+2. Click on create alert
+3. Choose Platform - ISC - API in API integration
+4. Describe the problem and environment in the alert description
+5. Choose P1-Critical for the priority